cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 }
 ```

-This data structure is used to represent a DRep Retirement Certificate as
+This data structure is used to represent a DRep retirement certificate as
 described in
 [CIP-1698 Delegated Representatives](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md#delegated-representatives-DReps).
 //todo: link CDDL